We are all aware of the impact diet has on your skin, but some foods can actually be directly damaging to your skin

 Here is a brief overview on my dietary ‘no-no’ list:

 When you consume too much sugar, it becomes attached to the collagen in your skin, which develops into a process called ‘glycation’.
 Glycation leads to stiff, inflexible skin.
-If you lose the elasticity and flexibility in your skin, your wrinkles become deep increasing the ageing process rapidly.
+If you lose the elasticity and flexibility in your skin, your wrinkles become deep increasing the aging process rapidly.

 It is also known that the older you are, the less sugar your skin can tolerate.
 If you are 45 years of age, your daily sugar intake should not exceed 160 calories per day- that’s approximately 10 teaspoons.
 To work out the sugar intake in your foods, divide the nutritional value in grams of sugar (on your product’s packaging) by 4.
 This converts the nutritional value to teaspoons, so if the packaging says 12g of sugar, that’s 3 teaspoons.